-Monitoring dietary habits, body weight and activity level for a better nutrition policy
+Monitoring dietary habits and food environments for better nutrition policies

 A healthy diet is an important factor for a healthy and long life.
-For example, there is a direct link between chronic diseases (such as diabetes, cardiovascular disease) and our dietary habits (such as excessive intake of saturated fats and sugars).
+For example, there is a direct link between obesity and chronic diseases (such as diabetes, cardiovascular disease, various cancers) and our dietary habits (such as excessive intake of sodium, saturated fats and sugars).
 In addition, vitamin and mineral deficiencies can also cause deficiency diseases (so called as they are caused by a nutrient deficiency), such as osteoporosis, anemia or fatigue.
 Food environments (i.e. food accessibility, availability, affordability and marketing) are major determinants of dietary habits and hence need to be taken into account into research and monitoring efforts.